SystemsApproach/tcpcc/variants.rst

 how much buffered video it still has awaiting playback, to help the server choose a suitable quality and bandwidth stream.
 The cost of this approach is additional media storage on the server, but that cost has become rather unimportant in the modern streaming video era.
+Note that the "server" in this context is likely to be a node in a CDN (content distribution network).
+Hence, a video stream can take advantage of any improvement in the bandwidth available between a client and the CDN node serving it by shifting a higher quality level.

 Another limitation of TFRC as defined is that it uses loss as its primary signal of congestion but does not respond to the delay that